Sujal-SM/Retail-store-sample-app/README.md

 # Retail Store Sample App - GitOps with Amazon EKS Auto Mode
-this is an automated app
+this is an automated app which will contain devsecops , terraform , docker , gitops , argocd and

 ### **Required Tools**